martinb3000/sudoku-rustic/README.md

-Some code for solving a Sudoku puzzle.
+Some code for solving a Sudoku puzzle, not using recursion (except once).

-I wrote this as an exercize when learning Rust.
+I wrote this as an exercise when learning Rust.

 Desired functionality: